-MAXNEIGHB - maximum number of equidistant neighbours of an atom rec variable meaning • MAXNEIG maximum number of atoms allowed in creating a cluster
+MAXNEIGHB - maximum number of equidistant neighbours of an atom

-When printing of atom neighbouring relationship is requested (NEIGHBOR, page 56) for several orders of vicinity the number of equidistant atoms from a given atom in the unit cell can be large.
+When printing of atom neighbouring relationship is requested (NEIGHBOR, page 59) for several orders of vicinity the number of equidistant atoms from a given atom in the unit cell can be large.
 If such a number exceeds 48 (default value), the program stops with an error message.
 Use of this keyword allows increasing the value of MAXNEIG.